Toyoharu-Nishikawa/jsnote/README.md

     clears all words in the editor.

 ## SAMPLE CODES
 put your sample codes under the sample directory and add a property to list.json
+you can register your smaple code  by clicking the button of register

 ```
 public